ADVERTISEMENTS

-Best 10 Free and Open Source Lab Management Systems
+The 12 Best Free and Open Source Lab Management Systems for 2024

 A Lab Information Management System aka LIMS is software used in laboratory and/or hospital settings for managing medical records, client data, inventory, etc.

-Some hospitals and clinics either hire developers to create a bespoke LIMS or subscribe to using premium services that offer the necessary features straight out of the box with room for customization.
+Some hospitals and clinics either hire developers to create bespoke LIMS or subscribe to premium services that offer the necessary features straight out of the box with room for customization.

 While either of the aforementioned access ways to a LIMS is advised for reasons like feature upgrades, security, UI/UX, and support, there are a handful of free and open source alternatives that offer a good enough experience as the paid ones and we have compiled a list for you in no particular order.